wonkes-manoa/wonkes-manoa.github.io/index.md

-### Sign in and sign up
+### Log in and sign up

-Click on the "Login" button in the upper right corner of the navbar, then select "Sign in" to go to the following page and login.
+Click on the "Login" button in the upper right corner of the navbar, to go to the following page and login.
 You must have been previously registered with the system to use this option:

 ![](images/login-wonkes.png)

-Alternatively, you can select "Sign up" to go to the following page and register as a new user:
+Alternatively, you can select "Sign up" button to go to the following page and register as a new user:

 ![](images/signup-wonkes.png)